greenm01/ec4x/docs/ec4x_specs.md

 ### 4.2.14 Join another Fleet (13):

 Seek out the location of a fleet and merge.
 The old fleet will disband and squadrons will join the existing one.
+If the host fleet is destroyed, all joining fleets will abandon their mission and hold position (00).

 ### 4.2.15 Rendezvous at System (14):

-Fleets will meet at the designated solar system and hold position (Order 00).
-Fleets do not auto-join.
+Move to the specified system and merge with any other fleets ordered to rendezvous there.
+The fleet with the lowest ID Number becomes the host fleet.
+This order is useful for assembling large fleets near enemy planets for later attack.

 ### 4.2.16 Salvage (15):